fenghaitao/spec-kit/templates/spec-template.md

 "Create a product inventory system where users can add products with name, SKU, price, and quantity.
 Support bulk import from CSV and export to Excel.
 Send email alerts when stock falls below reorder threshold."

 ### Example 3: Simics Hardware Feature
-"Implement a DML 1.4 watchdog timer device model for Simics with configurable timeout, hardware reset capability, and memory-mapped control registers.
+"Implement a C++ watchdog timer device model for Simics with configurable timeout, hardware reset capability, and memory-mapped control registers.
 The device should support interrupt generation and integration with QSP-x86 platform."

 ---